RunFastToGoal/hello-world/README.md

 # hello-world
 A test going throw Guide
-Im a student in De Anza college my major is cs and Im trtying to transfer to a us
+Im a student in De Anza college my major is cs and Im trtying to transfer to a uc